East Asian Languages and Cultures

 EAL 232/ WLT 232 Modern Chinese Literature (4 Credits)

 Offered as WLT 232 and EAL 232.
 Can literature inspire personal and social transformation?
 How have modern Chinese writers pursued freedom, fulfillment, memory and social justice?
-From short stories and novels to drama and film, we explore class, gender and the cultures of China, Taiwan, Tibet and the Chinese diaspora.
+From short stories and novels to drama and film, this course explores class, gender and the cultures of China, Taiwan, Tibet and the Chinese diaspora.
 Readings are in English translation and no background in China or Chinese is required.
 Open to students at all levels. {L}

 Fall, Spring, Alternate Years